-For the next two hours, I explored the cascading pools of Semuc Champey, which had underwater caves, places to jump from and warm crystal clear water.
+For the next two hours of the Semuc Champey Tour, I explored the cascading pools, which had underwater caves, places to jump from, and warm crystal clear water.
 It is the kind of spot you bring a lunch to and spend the whole day!

-We left the park and headed to the Semuc Champey Caves known as the Kanba Caves.
-I’ve been in a lot of caves, especially in Southeast Asia.
+We left the park and headed to the Semuc Champey caves known as the Kanba Caves.
+I’ve been to a lot of caves, especially in Southeast Asia.
 Some of these tours are average some are great so I didn’t know what to expect.
 Before we entered the cave our guide handed me a candle.
 This was going to be interesting.

 That was our second adventure for the day we still had three to go!
 Up next we headed down to the river to enjoy a pretty epic rope swing.
 It is actually a normal swing with a seat but you are able to launch yourself into a flip at the end.
 Once again, you could hang out at this spot all day.

 Onto our next adventure, we grabbed a tube and started floating down the river.
 You can do a tubing experience that runs for several hours and you get beer holders in your tube.
 However, as part of, the full-day tour, we just did a 30-minute cruise down the river.